neondatabase/website/content/docs/introduction/branching.md

 ## What is a branch?

 A branch is a copy-on-write clone of your data.
 You can create a branch from a current or past state.
-For example, you can create a branch that includes all data up to the current point in time or an earlier point in time.
+For example, you can create a branch that includes all data up to the current time or an earlier time.

 A branch is isolated from its originating data, so you are free to play around with it, modify it, or delete it when it's no longer needed.
 Changes to a branch are independent.
-A branch and its parent share the same history but diverge at the point of branch creation.
+A branch and its parent can share the same history (within the defined [point-in-time restore](/docs/reference/glossary#point-in-time-restore) window) but diverge at the point of branch creation.
 Writes to a branch are saved as a delta.

 Creating a branch does not increase load on the parent branch or affect it in any way, which means you can create a branch at any time without impacting the performance of your production system.